Phases of Quench Dynamics in the Presence of Fluctuation: Quench in a Stochastic Model

-For the opposite limit $v\gg \k^{1/2}$, we can obtain an analytic solution in the limit $v\to\infty$ by using \eqref{para2}, \eqref{para1} and the equilibrium initial condition $\bvf(t=0)=d\k^{-1/2}$ from \eqref{limits} with $d=\frac{2\sqrt{2}\G(\frac{3}{4})}{\G(\frac{1}{4})}$\footnote{The reason for this initial condition can be seen from Fig.~\ref{fig:III_scaling}.
+In the opposite limit $v\gg \k^{1/2}$ but still $\k\gg1$, we can obtain an analytic solution in the limit $v\to\infty$ following the same logic as the noise free case.
+By using \eqref{para2}, \eqref{para1} and the equilibrium initial condition $\bvf(t=0)=d\k^{-1/2}$ with $d=\frac{2\sqrt{2}\G(\frac{3}{4})}{\G(\frac{1}{4})}$ from \eqref{limits}\footnote{The reason for this initial condition can be seen from Fig.~\ref{fig:III_scaling}.
 Time evolution of $\bvf$ quickly settles to the equilibrium value after a quick equilibration process.}: